zaproxy/zaproxy-website/site/content/faq/what-options-exist-for-selective-proxying.md

   * Such as FoxyProxy: <https://getfoxyproxy.org/>

-####  2 - Via Global Excludes
+####  2 - Via Global Exclusions

-  * Leveraging [Global Excludes](/docs/desktop/start/features/globalexcludeurl/) you can specify URLs that ZAP should not intercept.
+  * Leveraging [Global Exclusions](/docs/desktop/addons/network/options/globalexclusions/) you can specify URLs that ZAP should not intercept.

 ####  3 - Via a PAC (Proxy Auto-Config) File